 There are many reasons or factors that cause normal cells to mutate into cancerous ones.
 Among the most important are:

-• predisposing factors — an innate capacity to develop disease that can be triggered under certain conditions, e.g. genetics (genes that are altered or mutate have a tendency to occur along family lines), and
+- Predisposing Factors — an innate capacity to develop disease that can be triggered under certain conditions, e.g., genetics (genes that are altered or mutate tend to occur along family lines), and

 Oral Cancer & Precancerous Conditions

-Now that we have more of a background about cancer, its causes as well as its risk factors, let’s take that knowledge and apply it to a specific area, the mouth.
+Now that we have more of a background about cancer, its causes, and its risk factors, let’s take that knowledge and apply it to a specific area, the mouth.

 Oral cancer accounts for roughly 3% of all cancers in men and 2% in women.
-Men still outnumber women 2 to 1, but this is changing as women become more exposed to the same risk factors as men.
+Men still outnumber women two to one, but this is changing as women become more exposed to the same risk factors as men.
 Like all cancers, oral cancer is associated with aging.
 Did you know that more than 90% of all oral cancers occur in individuals over 40?
-We now know that African-Americans have a higher incidence than Caucasians and a disturbing number of cases in young people regardless of ethnicity, have been seen in recent years.
+We now know that African Americans have a higher incidence than Caucasians, and a disturbing number of cases in young people, regardless of ethnicity, have been seen in recent years.

 You might say that the mouth and lips are accessible for direct examination all the time by routine visits to the dentist.
-Thinking along those lines, it’s probably easy for a dentist to notice anything unusual in the mouth within a matter of months, right?
+Thinking along those lines, it’s probably easy for a dentist to notice anything unusual in the mouth within a matter of months.
 Here’s the scary aspect of oral cancer: it is not usually detected until a late stage.
-So despite all the advances in treatment, survival is poor, with only 58% surviving 5 years after treatment.
+So despite all the advances in treatment, survival is poor, with only 58% surviving five years after treatment.

 Most oral cancers are “squamous” (small scale-shaped) cell carcinomas, occurring in the lining of the mouth and are often preceded by identifiable surface changes (lesions) of the oral membranes.
 White or red patches begin to form in the pre-cancerous stage, and as the cancer develops, a non-healing ulcer may appear.